 In 2013 Janet exhibited photographs in an exhibit curated by Vicky A. Clark and Cindy Lisica at two venues Pennsylvania.
 Cast of Characters featured photos of miniature railroad figures in surprising and humorous situations.

-Beginning in August, 2015 Janet began a collaboration with Brent Bond of Santo Press, who now prints and publishes her work.
-Over 50 editions of prints have been created during this short span of time.
+In August, 2015 Janet began a collaborating with Brent Bond of Santo Press, who now prints and publishes her work.
+Over 100 editions of prints have been created during this short span of time.